contest-framework/vim/README.md

 # Tertestrial VIM plugin
-> TDD in Vim at your fingertips
+> pragmatic test auto-runner for Vim

 This is the [VIM](http://www.vim.org) plugin for [Tertestrial](https://github.com/kevgo/tertestrial-server).